We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 15. Kendal, North West England

 If you’re looking for a mix of town and country, why not think about moving to Kendal in Cumbria?
 Often called the ‘Gateway to the Lakes’, Kendal offers the luxury of bordering not one but two of the UK’s most magnificent national parks – the Lake District and the Yorkshire Dales.
-And the town’s sloping streets mean that views of lush green meadows are never far away.
+And the town’s sloping streets mean views of lush green meadows are never far away.

 There’s plenty to do here all year round; whether you decide to browse the market and boutique shops or delve into Kendals’ rich history that dates back to Roman times with a visit to some of the area’s fantastic museums, castles, and gardens.